 - commission pay basis, or

-- other methods of calculation.”3
+- other methods of calculation.3

-Overtime Pay
+2. Overtime

 According to California labor laws, if you are a non-exempt employee and are not part of an alternative workweek schedule, you earn overtime if you work more than:

-- eight (8) hours in a single workday,
+- 8 hours in a single workday,

-- six (6) days in a single workweek.4
+- 6 days in a single workweek.4

 Under California law, overtime wages are usually 1.5 times straight-time pay.

-California Paid Sick Leave
+3. Paid Sick Leave

-Overtime pay requirements generally apply to non-exempt employees under California labor laws.
-This includes “persons employed in professional, technical, clerical, mechanical, and similar occupations whether paid on a time, piece rate, commission, or other bases.”7
+Exempt employees are “employed in professional, technical, clerical, mechanical, and similar occupations whether paid on a time, piece rate, commission, or other bases.”7 To be an exempt employee in California, you must meet the following requirements:

-- Spend more than one-half of your work time performing intellectual, managerial or creative work;
+- Spend more than one-half of your work time performing intellectual, managerial or creative work; and

 - Customarily and regularly exercise discretion and independent judgment in performing those job duties; and